topherhunt/cheatsheets/web_app_checklist.md

   * All tests are passing with network access disabled.

+Performance:

+  * Page loads reviewed. (target under 100KB for most pages)

   * Load-testing harness that makes it easy to assess how the current deployment will stand up to various amounts of traffic

 Logging:

-  * Production app logs 1 line per request, containing: the timestamp, request method, URL, params, time taken, response status, redirected_to (if redirected), and current logged-in user id + name.
+  * Log 1 line per request, containing: the timestamp, request method, URL, params, time taken, response status, redirected_to (if redirected), and current logged-in user id + name.

+  * Log thorough details on each email being sent out, e.g. "Sending mail AssessmentMailer.ready_for_stem_scoring ("MAP ID # 103 is ready for scoring") to scorer@example.com" (see MAPP as example)

   * In production, don't log individual SQL queries, templates rendered, email body content, or other junk.

   * All timestamps in all logging & other analytics are in UTC.

 Monitoring:

+  * Error reporting set up (e.g. Rollbar); webmaster is alerted on any server exceptions **or error log statements**

+  * Google Analytics

   * UptimeRobot pings every 5m and alerts the webmaster if /health is unreachable (every 24h if it's on Heroku free tier).
 This health-check endpoint makes a trivial DB call to ensure we have db access.